Binomial Probability Calculator

 About this calculator

-The binomial distribution models the number of successes in a fixed number of independent trials, each with the same success probability.
-This calculator returns the probability of exactly k successes, P(X = k) = C(n, k)·pᵏ·(1 − p)ⁿ⁻ᵏ, along with the cumulative probabilities of at most k and at least k successes, and the distribution’s mean (n·p) and standard deviation.
+The binomial probability calculator uses the binomial distribution to model the number of successes in a fixed number of independent trials, each with the same success probability — the classic "how many heads in ten coin flips" problem.
+It returns the probability of exactly k successes, P(X = k) = C(n, k)·pᵏ·(1 − p)ⁿ⁻ᵏ, along with the cumulative probabilities of at most k and at least k successes.

 Frequently asked questions